deliveroo/deliveroo.engineering/_posts/2023-03-08-ecs-environment-files.md

 NAME=value
 ```

-Using environment files allowed us to store them separately from the task definition and reducing its size to below the limit.
+Using environment files allowed us to store them separately from the task definition and reduce its size to below the limit.

 ## Intermittent failures